wjasonhuang/cpp_utils/README.md

     // Compile in steps
-    g++ -c *.cpp    // preprocessor runs and executes any statement beginning with #, such as #include statements g++ *.o         // object files are "linked" together to make a single executable ./a.out         // a.out is the executable
+    g++ -c *.cpp    // preprocessor runs and executes any statement beginning with #, such as #include statements
+                    // only updated .cpp files need to recompile in this step g++ *.o         // object files are "linked" together to make a single executable ./a.out         // a.out is the executable